aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

 -----------
-add code gearswap automatically detect open MB window and apply set.
+add code gearswap automatically detect open MB window and apply set. add bind to work addon autoitem for auto use medicine for Odyssey nms add bind for reset zone time for sortie bosses F/H to calc 3min run away before tpmove or use ja run or bind or kitting

 Note: optional : u can install macro all jobs from my web and addons plugin bot to can play smooth and easy and i play with main gameped controller logitech and